in , ,

 Amylin mimetic Pramlintide 120 μg pen 120 ug/injection

-Type 2 Diabetes Medications Classification Based on their Efficacy:
+Type 2 Diabetes Medications Classification Based on Their Efficacy:

 Efficacy of Type 2 Diabetes Medications (in descending order)